eclipse-archived/codewind-docs/docs/_documentations/remote-configuring.md

      `--kdevuser <keycloakDevUser> \`
      `--kdevpass <keycloakDevUserPassword>`

-  Where `keycloakAdminUser` and `keycloakAdminPass` are the Keycloak Administrator's user credentials, and `keycloakDevUser` and `keycloakDevUserPassword` are the credentials of the first user to use the service.
+  Where `keycloakAdminUser` and `keycloakAdminPassword` are the Keycloak Administrator's user credentials, and `keycloakDevUser` and `keycloakDevUserPassword` are the credentials of the first user to use the service.

 ### Configuring other Cloud deployments